Master of Science in Kinesiology (MSc)

 Applicants who were previously nominated for the regular Aboriginal Graduate Fellowship competition in February 2022 (but did not win AGF funding) do not need to re-submit application materials, but do need to confirm with their graduate program that they would like to be considered for the Aboriginal Graduate Fellowship Bridge Funding.

 New applicants must submit the following materials to their graduate program at UBC:

 Review the AGF Bridge application instructions for complete requirements for each item listed above.

 Graduate programs are to:

-The Faculty of Graduate and Postdoctoral Studies will convene an adjudication committee made up of UBC faculty members, which will review the applications and select the successful applicants.
+The Faculty of Graduate and Postdoctoral Studies will convene an adjudication committee which will review the applications and select the successful applicants.

-The Faculty of Graduate and Postdoctoral Studies will notify graduate programs of the competition results for their applicants.
+The Faculty of Graduate and Postdoctoral Studies will notify graduate programs of the competition results for their applicants in August.